kensuchy/Digital-History-Repository/pages/essay-02.md

 Chinese women could exercise the right to vote if they were native born.
 Chinese women in Boise were aware of national suffrage attempts as well as reforms in China.
 The Idaho Statesman printed a photo of Mabel Lee on April 22nd under the headline, “Chinese Woman Who Is a Suffragette.”
 The image caption included that “All Chinatown is proud of Mabel, who has been in this country seven years and is now ready to enter Barnard college.
 She and her mother are suffragett es [sic], and will participate in the great suffrage parade on May 4.”[^15] It is unclear whether Chinatown referred to the local one in Boise but given the context it appears it might be.
 Prior to the 1943 Magnuson Act, Chinese men and women were unable to become naturalized citizens which prevented them from voting.
 This did not stop them from working towards women’s suffrage.
 In Boise, a group known as the Chinese suffragettes entered floats in the fourth of July parades in 1917 and 1919 taking advantage of the fanfare of the celebrations.
 The Idaho Statesman reported about their 1917 efforts: “Three prominent members of the local Chinese colony, whom their husbands designate as the 'Chinese suffragettes' when they learned that the parade of next Wednesday was to exemplify the 'spirit of liberty,' decided they would take the matter into their own hands this year and plan a float themselves, one which should typify the Chinese spirit of liberty.”[^16] The women referenced were Mrs. Lucille (Lucy) Emow, Mrs. Fong Bow and Mrs Fong You.
 They created a float with a small Washington monument with one side showing a picture of George Washington and the other side a picture of Dr. Sun Yet Sen, the father of the Chinese republic.[^17] These women were proud of being Americans and wished to show their allegiance to the country of their adoption.
 Lucy Emow was registered to vote in Boise during 1917 as was her husband.
 Her right to vote was organized around an anti-Chinese sentiment.[^18] Despite this view Chinese women could vote in Idaho before their counterparts in the American west.

-## Women's Suffrage on the National Scale
+## Womens Suffrage on the National Scale

  In the late 19th century less than 20% of the workforce were women.
 The standard for women was to be married and to work in the home raising their families.
 Women who lived alone were known as “women adrift” and were accounted for in a special census category.[^19] They found jobs in dressmakers’ shops, food preparation, textile mills and garment factories.
 These women often worked long hours per day and their pay was often reduced for minor infractions such as losing needles or using too much thread.
 As the Progressive movement became popular women’s rights took more of a front row seat as the movement’s issues included the family and women’s rights.
 Organizations such as the Woman’s Christian Temperance Union and the National Woman’s Suffrage Association worked to better women’s position in society.
 Urban women worked to clean up neighborhoods and get funding for parks.
 The work of Margaret Sanger championed birth control improving public health and reducing poverty by decreasing the size of families.